 First, California Highway Patrol or other law enforcement may pull you over.
 The law gives law enforcement officers discretion as to whether to write a citation and the amount to fine you.
 Some officers issue warnings and low fines, but they have the authority to write a ticket for up to $250.

 If you sped, drove while impaired, have a minor passenger without a helmet, or broke some other traffic law, expect a higher fine.
 In extreme cases, law enforcement can tow your bike.

 In the United States, motorcycle helmet laws for each state include universal helmet laws and partial helmet laws.
 When a state has a partial helmet law, it applies to certain groups of people, such as minors, inexperienced drivers, or those who don’t have adequate insurance coverage.
 Universal helmet laws require all riders and passengers to wear a helmet without exception.

-California has a universal helmet law that applies to all bikers, pursuant to California Vehicle Code, Division 12, Chapter 5, Article 7, Section 27803.
+California has a universal helmet law that applies to all bikers, under California Vehicle Code Division 12, Chapter 5, Article 7, Section 27803.
 The law states that drivers and passengers on motorcycles, motor-driven cycles, or motorized bicycles must wear a safety helmet, and not doing so is illegal.
 California’s universal helmet law specifically defines that “wearing a safety helmet” means that the approved helmet is securely strapped on a person’s head and fits snugly without any excessive movement.

 Types of Helmet Required in California

 The United States Department of Transportation (DOT) sets minimum safety standards for motorcycle manufacturers and retailers.